NacyNiko/HGE/README.md

 conda create --name tkbc_env python=3.7
 source activate tkbc_env
-conda install --file requirements.txt -c pytorch
+conda install --file requirements.txt -c pytorch (directly install by it will install pytorch with CPU version.
+If you want to install GPU version, please install manually.)
 ```

 Then install the kbc package to this environment